Kernel upgrades

 Bifröst upgrade

 The Bifröst upgrade to the Etherlink kernel went live on Etherlink Mainnet on 7 November 2024.
-It adds support for bridging FA tokens from Tezos layer 1 to ERC-20 tokens on Etherlink and support for the callTracer tracer, which makes it possible for third-party tools like the Blockscout block explorer to index Etherlink transactions.
+It adds support for bridging FA tokens from Tezos layer 1 to ERC-20 tokens on Etherlink and support for the callTracer tracer, which makes it possible for third-party tools like the Blockscout block explorer to index Etherlink transactions and for applications to trace transactions as described in Tracing transactions.
 For more information, see Announcing Bifröst: a 2nd upgrade proposal for Etherlink Mainnet.

 Calypso upgrade

-The proposed Calypso upgrade to the Etherlink kernel was installed on Etherlink Testnet on 17 February 2025.
+The proposed Calypso upgrade to the Etherlink kernel went live on Etherlink Mainnet on 4 March 2025.

 This upgrade includes significant performance and reliability improvements, including: